 Below are some tips for troubleshooting your renewal process:

 - No Match Found – SAM.gov will perform a check to find matches of existing entities that may be associated with your township.
 If no matches are found, you will need to submit documentation to verify your township’s legal name, physical address, and date of incorporation.

 - Validate Incorporation Date – Townships in Ohio are not incorporated.
 Furthermore, the OTA staff is not aware of any township that has its original creation documents or if any of these documents still exist.
-Numerous townships have had success using one of the following four dates - 1803, 1804, 1900, or 2000.
-If none of the dates work, you will need to pull a help ticket.
+Numerous townships have succeeded using one of the following four dates - 1803, 1804, 1900, or 2000.
+If none of the dates work, you must pull a help ticket.

 - Validate Physical Address – To validate your township’s physical address, click the button to create an incident and upload a utility bill or a redacted bank statement.
-If your township has a PO box or sends mail to a different address, please make sure the documentation you are uploading has the physical address listed, not the mailing address.
+If your township has a PO box or sends mail to a different address, please ensure the documentation you upload has the physical address listed, not the mailing address.
 A PO Box will not be accepted as an address.

 - Requesting Personal Information – SAM.gov users are not currently required to enter personal information or upload personal documents (including Social Security numbers or photo identification) to renew their entity registration.
 SAM.gov’s new security enhancements are voluntary at this time but may become mandatory at a future date.